 President of the PACA Region, Michel Vauzelle summed up the general feeling when he said: "This is a moment of pure happiness.
 It is the reward for all our work as politicians and administrators.
 This place has no equivalent in the world and at the same time it is a school like any other... an integral part of the French educational system.
 It was designed for "ITER children" but it is, and will always be, open to all."

 Michel Vauzelle surrounded by a sea of flags.
-In the second row from left to right: préfet Pierre N'Gahane, Département Council President Jean-Louis Bianco, ITER DG Osamu Motojima, Recteur Jean-Paul de Gaudemar, Christophe Castaner, Mayor of Forcalquier and Vice-President of the Regional Council and other personalities.
+In the second row from left to right: préfet Pierre N'Gahane; Departement Council President Jean-Louis Bianco; ITER Director-General Osamu Motojima; Recteur Jean-Paul de Gaudemar; Christophe Castaner, Mayor of Forcalquier and Vice-President of the Regional Council; and other personalities.

 Cutting the symbolic ribbon.
-Bernard Jeanmet-Peralta, the Mayor of Manosque and Jean-Paul Clément, Director of the Intn'l School, stand between DG Motojima and Region President Vauzelle.
+Bernard Jeanmet-Peralta, the Mayor of Manosque, and Jean-Paul Clément, Director of the International School, stand between Director-General Motojima and Region President Vauzelle.
 The inauguration was attended by the Consul-Generals of Japan and of the United States (in the background).